hmrguez/Hermes/docs/literature_review.typ

 === Apache Cassandra

 Apache Cassandra is a highly scalable, high-performance distributed database designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
-It is often used in scenarios requiring [[real-time data processing]] and batch processing due to its ability to handle high write loads and provide fast read latencies.
+It is often used in scenarios requiring real-time data processing and batch processing due to its ability to handle high write loads and provide fast read latencies.
 Let's explore how Cassandra can be utilized for both real-time and batch processing scenarios.

-Cassandra is well-suited for [[real-time data processing]], especially when dealing with high-volume transactions.
+Cassandra is well-suited for real-time data processing, especially when dealing with high-volume transactions.
 Its design emphasizes high availability, partition tolerance, and eventual consistency, making it an excellent choice for applications that require consistent performance under heavy load.
 For real-time applications, such as feature stores, Cassandra can serve features with a typical p99 latency of less than 23 milliseconds, as demonstrated by its use by companies like Uber and Netflix

 Cassandra's ability to handle high write loads with minimal impact on read latency makes it ideal for scenarios where data needs to be updated frequently and accessed quickly.
 This characteristic is particularly beneficial for real-time feature stores, where features are computed in real-time and then potentially recomputed in batch, with discrepancies updated in both the real-time and batch systems